3 Simple Moves That Fight Knee and Hip Pain

 0 comments

-However, latest studies suggest that your ankles health can significantly affect your overall health.
+However, the latest studies suggest that your ankle’s health can significantly affect your overall health.

 3 Simple Moves That Fight Knee And Hip Pain

-According to Bruce Mack, fitness expert, the aging process combined with years of physical inactivity makes our ankles less flexible, mobile and limits the range of motion.
+According to Bruce Mack, a fitness expert, the aging process combined with years of physical inactivity makes our ankles less flexible, and mobile and limits the range of motion.

 Mack says that this is the main source of knee pain in cases like this and gradually this unnatural motion will result in hip pain too.